greenerservices/greenerservices.github.io/app/principles/5-take-a-greener-approach-to-AI-and-software-tools.md

   key: 5.
 Take a greener approach to AI and software tools
   parent: Principles
 ---

-AI can have a large carbon footprint.
-The primary impacts include:
+Artificial Intelligence (AI) can be used in ways that help deliver a range of environmental benefits.
+For example, it might allow us to make processes more efficient, or identify opportunities to reduce waste.

+However, AI comes at an environmental cost.
+This includes things like:

-• high energy consumption due to large data centres
+• high energy consumption for the training of models
 • large water use for cooling
+• potential pollution from the mining of raw materials for AI chips.
 • discarded hardware creating electronic waste
-• potential pollution from the mining of raw materials for AI chips

 ## Actions
 [5a.
 Take a green approach to AI used by the service](/principles/actions/5a-take-a-green-approach-to-ai-used-by-the-service)